danicat/pacgo/step01/README.md

 }
 ```

-The next part of the code just reads the file line by line and append it to the maze slice:
+The next part of the code just reads the file line by line and appends it to the maze slice:

 ```go
     scanner := bufio.NewScanner(f)